 What needs to be included in the statement

 The purpose of the statement is to show the property’s current level of compliance with the standards.
-This information, if it exists, must cover the below points.

-Information required for heating standard
+The heating standard

-Landlords are to include the following information for the heating standard:
+Landlords are to include the following information for the heating standard.

 • The required heating capacity for the main living room to reach at least 18°C. This needs to be included if using any of the following options to calculate heating capacity: